ceramicnetwork/.github/OVERVIEW.md

 | [Service Policy]() | Describes simple functions that take an input and produce an output.
 In this case, it's used for database hosting | Allows service providers to define their service or API and the requirements to access it |
 | [Privacy Policy]() | Describes user-managed access control rights to databases in the Collection Policy  | Allows users to set permissions and control their privacy while sharing data across apps |

-In practice, this collection of functionalities allows App A to store data for their users on a hosting service in databases that are access controlled by 3IDs.
+In practice, this collection of functionalities allows App A to store data for User B on a hosting service in databases that are access controlled by 3IDs.
 User B can now go to App C and give them permission to access their data from App A. To receive the data from the hosting service, App C must meet the requirements defined by the hosting service's service policy which may include payment information.

 ## Ceramic Ecosystem